 Alternatively, rather than merely forwarding video and audio streams between participants, the central virtual conferencing service 100 may compress/recompress the video and/or audio based on the capabilities of each individual client (e.g., reducing the resolution and/or frame rate for clients with smaller displays or lower-bitrate network connections).
-In addition, in one embodiment, the virtual conferencing service 100 may combine the video streams from each of the clients into a single video stream that is then streamed to all of the clients (e.g., compositing all of the video streams into a single video frame, which is then wired logic for performing the steps, or by any combination of programmed computer components and custom hardware
+In addition, in one embodiment, the virtual conferencing service 100 may combine the video streams from each of the clients into a single video stream that is then streamed to all of the clients (e.g., compositing all of the video streams into a single video frame, which is then compressed and streamed to the clients).